SujithGunasekaran/lazy-load-image/README.md

 ## Features

+## 🚀 Performance Focused

-- 🚀 **Performance Focused**: Images load only when they enter (or approach) the viewport, significantly reducing initial page load time and saving bandwidth
+Images load only when they enter (or approach) the viewport, significantly reducing initial page load time and saving bandwidth.

+## 🔄 Progressive Enhancement

-- 🔄 **Progressive Enhancement**: Uses IntersectionObserver API for modern browsers with intelligent fallback to optimized scroll events for older browsers
+Uses IntersectionObserver API for modern browsers with intelligent fallback to optimized scroll events for older browsers.

+## 🎨 Visual Transitions

-- 🎨 **Visual Transitions**: Smooth loading effects with multiple options:
+Smooth loading effects with multiple options:

-  - **Blur Effect**: Starts with a blurred placeholder that sharpens when loaded
+- **Blur Effect**: Starts with a blurred placeholder that sharpens when loaded.
-  - **Black and White Effect**: Shows a grayscale version that transitions to full color
+- **Black and White Effect**: Shows a grayscale version that transitions to full color.
-  - **Customizable Transitions**: Clean CSS transitions with configurable timing
+- **Customizable Transitions**: Clean CSS transitions with configurable timing.

-- ⚙️ **Highly Configurable**:
+## ⚙️ Highly Configurable

-  - Control threshold distance for preloading images
+- Control threshold distance for preloading images.
-  - Choose between debounce or throttle for scroll performance optimization
+- Choose between debounce or throttle for scroll performance optimization.
-  - Configure with visible-by-default option for above-the-fold content
+- Configure with visible-by-default option for above-the-fold content.
-  - Set specific dimensions or use responsive sizing
+- Set specific dimensions or use responsive sizing.

+## 📱 Responsive & Mobile-Friendly

-- 📱 **Responsive & Mobile-Friendly**: Works seamlessly across all device sizes and adapts to different viewport dimensions
+Works seamlessly across all device sizes and adapts to different viewport dimensions.

+## ✅ Zero External Dependencies

-- ✅ **Zero External Dependencies**: Only depends on Lit, which is included in the bundle
+Only depends on Lit, which is included in the bundle.

+## 🧩 Framework Agnostic

-- 🧩 **Framework Agnostic**: Works natively in any environment:
+Works natively in any environment:

-  - Vanilla HTML/JS projects
+- Vanilla HTML/JS projects.
-  - React applications with proper event handling
+- React applications with proper event handling.
-  - Vue.js with native custom element support
+- Vue.js with native custom element support.
-  - Angular with CUSTOM_ELEMENTS_SCHEMA
+- Angular with CUSTOM_ELEMENTS_SCHEMA.
-  - Any other modern framework
+- Any other modern framework.

 ## Installation